-[For "pain capable", waiting periods, heartbeat, informed consent, anesthesia, "protected class" bills, Georgia's effort to ban racially-motivated abortion, etc., see below under Compromised Incrementalism.]
+[For "pain capable", waiting periods, heartbeat, informed consent, anesthesia, "protected class" bills, Georgia's effort to ban racially-motivated abortion, etc., see Compromised Incrementalism below.]

 When personhood is finally enforced in law, of all the abortion laws then in effect, only the principled incrementalism bills will not be thereby abolished.
 All compromised incrementalism will be repealed when personhood is in effect.
 As American RTL wrote to Dr. James Dobson in our full-page open letter that appeared in newspapers around the country, "Incrementalism is fine; compromised incrementalism violates God's enduring command, Do not murder."